 That’s just the thing with the software: it’s not always as stable as one would expect.
 And, if the problem is still there, make sure to check the other steps in the list.

-If Windows 10 is unable to run the program in a seamless manner, you can switch to, let’s say, Windows 7, and have an easy time running the program.
+If Windows 10 is unable to run the program seamlessly, you can switch to, let’s say, Windows 7, and have an easy time running the program.
 Additionally, that way you’ll probably get rid of the further crashes.

 If you’re not sure how to do it, you’ll find these instructions helpful:

 - Navigate to the installation folder of the troubled app.

 - Locate the .exe file, right-click and open Properties.

 - Under the Compatibility tab, check the box beside ”Run this program in compatibility mode for”.

 - Choose the preferred Windows version and click OK to confirm changes.